 (c) the CEO as defined in the National Disability Insurance Scheme (Worker Screening) Act 2020 section 5(1);

-(d) an officer assisting the CEO in carrying out a criminal record check as those terms are defined in the National Disability Insurance Scheme (Worker Screening) Act 2020 section 5(1).
+(d) an officer assisting the CEO in carrying out a criminal record check as those terms are defined in the National Disability Insurance Scheme (Worker Screening) Act 2020 section 5(1);

+(e) the chief executive officer of the department of the Public Service referred to in the School Education Act 1999 section 228 (the Education Department);

+(f) a person holding, acting in or performing the functions of the position of Deputy Director General in the Education Department with responsibility for the operation of schools;

+(g) an officer of the Education Department assisting a person referred to in paragraph (f) in considering education options for a child who is or has been charged with an offence involving harmful behaviour.

 [Regulation 3 amended: SL 2021/26 r.
+4; SL 2022/156 r.
 4.]

 Notes